 The Federal Hazardous and Solid Waste Amendments (HSWA) are the 1984 amendments to RCRA that required phasing out land disposal of hazardous waste.
 Some of the other mandates of this law include more stringent hazardous waste management standards and a comprehensive underground storage tank program.

-Applicability: Any project that takes right-of-way containing hazardous waste.
+Applicability: Any project that acquires right-of-way containing hazardous waste.

 General Procedures: During early planning, the location of permitted and non-regulated hazardous waste sites should be identified.
 Subsequent remediation efforts may be required.
 Early coordination with the U.S. EPA or California Environmental Protection Agency, as appropriate, should occur to aid in identifying known or potential hazardous waste sites and remedial actions.

 Coordination and Consultation: U.S. EPA, California Environmental Protection Agency.

 Purpose: Protection of navigable water in the United States.

 Applicability: Any construction affecting navigable waters and any obstruction, excavation, or filling.
 This section requires permits for all structures such as riprap and activities such as dredging in navigable waters of the United States.
 Navigable waters are defined as those subject to the ebb and flow of the tide and susceptible to use in their natural condition or by reasonable improvements as means to transport interstate or foreign commerce.
 The USACE grants or denies permits based on the effects on navigation.
 Most activities covered under this act are also covered under Section 404 of the Clean Water Act.
 All activities involving navigable waters of the United States require a Section 10 permit.

 General Procedures: Must obtain approval of plans for construction, dumping, and dredging permits (Section 10) and bridge permits (Section 9).